Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

 Are openly talking about what they bring to the job, what qualifies them for this office, and where they stand on relevant issues.
 And in Bernie’s case, he is taking his message directly to the residents of the Jackson District with the first in a series of mass mailers.

-Something he will need if he is to have any chance of countering the weekly letters to the editor Toni Williams fellow congregation members and evangelical supporters are submitting on his behalf.
+Something he will need if he is to have any chance of countering the weekly letters to the editor that Toni Williams fellow Replican'ts, and congregation members are submitting on his behalf.

 Write something about yourself.
 No need to be fancy, just an overview.